 As one of the largest private companies in the United States, you might think that buying stock in agricultural production company Cargill is a shrewd investment.
-It might surprise you to know, then, that it’s impossible to buy stock in Cargill.
+It might surprise you to know, then, that it’s impossible to buy Cargill stock.
 At least, not at the moment.

 In short, Cargill is a family-owned company.
 This means you can’t find it on the open market, and you can’t invest in it.
 There are similar companies out there, however, that could prove lucrative.